 Iodine fuming is one of the oldest impression methods currently employed in the examination processes for the visualization of impressions.
 Iodine vapors react with some residues in footwear or tire track impression deposits and turn the impression a yellow/brown color.
-Iodine fuming has an advantage over powders and chemical treatment because it does not cause the destruction of minute details in the impression.
+Iodine fuming has an advantage over powders and chemical treatment because it does not cause the destruction of minute details in the impressions.

-9.1.2.1 Iodine is non-destructive and can be used on porous and non-porous surfaces.

-9.1.2.2 Use when attempting to develop impressions that are thought to be recently deposited and/or composed of fatty, oily, or organic residues.
-Iodine reacts to recently deposited impressions better than old ones because the residues tend to become less receptive to this process with time.

-9.1.2.3 Other methods may cause interference.
-Therefore, if iodine fuming is to be used, it must be used prior to other development processes.

-9.1.2.4 Iodine is not suitable for metals or dark surfaces.
+- 9.1.2.1 Iodine is non-destructive and can be used on porous and non-porous surfaces. - 9.1.2.2 Use when attempting to develop impressions that are composed of fatty, oily, or organic residues. - 9.1.2.3 Other methods may cause interference.
+Therefore, if iodine fuming is to be used, it must be used prior to other development processes. - 9.1.2.4 Iodine is not suitable for metals or dark surfaces.